probe-rs/probe-rs/changelog/changed-stm-naming.md

-Removed the package suffix from STM32 target names
+Added the option to refer to STM32 targets without their package suffix